opentelekomcloud/bigdataai-projects/README.md

 ## Contact

-If you want to contact to our Squad at then use: DL TSI PBC OTC Squad BigData&AI FMB.
+If you want to contact to our Squad at then use:

+E-Mail: service@open-telekom-cloud.com
+Website: www.open-telekom-cloud.com
+DE:  0800 330 4477 | Worldwide: +800 330 44770

 ## License